astropy/astropy/docs/cosmology/io.rst

 ..
 EXAMPLE START : custom read/write

-As an example, in the following we will fully work out a `~astropy.cosmology.Cosmology` <-> JSON (de)serializer.
+As an example, in the following we will fully work out a |Cosmology| <-> JSON (de)serializer.
 Note that we can use other registered parsers -- here "mapping" -- to make the implementation much simpler.

-We start by defining the function to parse JSON into a `~astropy.cosmology.Cosmology`.
+We start by defining the function to parse JSON into a |Cosmology|.
 This function should take 1 positional argument, the file object or file path.
 We will also pass kwargs through to :meth:`~astropy.cosmology.Cosmology.from_format`, which handles metadata and which Cosmology class to use.
 Details of are in ``Cosmology.from_format.help("mapping")``.

 .. code-block:: python